How Smart Are Chihuahuas?

 Are Chihuahuas Smarter Than Other Dogs?

-Some include Shih Tzus, Bulldogs, and the Afghan Hound which is known as the least intelligent dog.
+Some of their canine buddies in the “less intelligent” category include Shih Tzus, Bulldogs, and even the Afghan Hound, which holds the title of the least intelligent dog.

 How Smart Are Chihuahuas Compared to Humans?